SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 It is not necessary to have a Request Matcher for every request field.
 By omitting Request Matchers, it is possible to implement **partial matching** - meaning that more than Hoverfly will return one response for more than one incoming request.

-.. todo:: Inline code block

-For example, this request will match any request to "docs.hoverfly.io":
+For example, this request will match any request to ``docs.hoverfly.io``:

 .. literalinclude:: ../../simulations/all-matchers-simulation.json
    :lines: 4-8